 How to install phpMyAdmin on managed hosting accounts

-This article describes how to install phpMyAdmin on a managed hosting account.
+This article describes how to install phpMyAdmin on a managed hosting account. phpMyAdmin is perfect for managing your databases, including repairing and optimizing them.
 All managed hosting accounts already include phpMyAdmin in cPanel.
 However, if you want to use a version of phpMyAdmin newer than the version included with cPanel, you can install phpMyAdmin locally on your account.

 There are two ways you can install phpMyAdmin locally: